Mehedi01616720009/bd-pgw-php/README.md

 Use test credentials provided by the payment gateways.

-### Test Cards

-Use test account credentials provided by bKash and Nagad for sandbox testing.

 ## 🤝 Contributing

-We welcome contributions to improve this library.
+I welcome contributions to improve this library.
 Please follow these steps:

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)